Go With God.

 “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.” – Mark 1:15

 Jesus came proclaiming a new kingdom and a new king (himself!)
 He’s our first allegiance.
 When the world and its ideologies present alternative kings and kingdoms we stick with King Jesus.
 The kingdom of God is the answer to all social, political and societal issues.
 Jesus’ people can solve all of the world’s issues, not by confronting them in the ways that the movements of the world do, but by making disciples of Jesus.
-One by one, intimately and personally we change the whole world through the power of God – or the world doesn’t change at all.
+One by one, intimately and personally we can change the whole world through the power of God.

 6) Above all, love.